Volvo 240 Hydraulic

 This new much heavier pressure

-plate was assembled using two standard spring
+plate below was assembled using two standard spring

 sets stacked together.
-Very simple idea.
+A very simple idea that worked very well.
 The result was a clutch with 3000 lbs of clamping force.
 It was so successful that later Clutchnet began offering it to the public.
 The friction disc I used was nothing special.
-Simple organic type.
-The reason I mention all this is because it will help you understand why this is a heavy clutch and it had a tendency to stretch and eventually snap clutch cables.
+Simple stock organic type.
+The reason I mention all this is because it will help you understand why this heavy clutch had a tendency to stretch and eventually snap clutch cables.
 And long before a cable would snap, it would require adjustments often because of all that stretching.
-Not good stuff. ![]() |
+Not good stuff in the long run. |

 |

-So back a number of years ago when I installed the T5 trans in my 242, I went with the same clutch.
+I know someone who had the same problem.
+He went to the trouble of modifying his 240 clutch pedal to accept TWO clutch cables.
+So back a number of years ago when I later installed the T5 trans in my 242, I went with the same clutch setup.
 I know there are better clutch setups available nowadays.
 Lots more cools stuff has become available over the years because of the increasing popularity of these cars.
 I'll get around to trying a better one someday.
 For now, this is what I have.
-After a few snapped cables, I knew I needed to upgrade to hydraulic. |
+So after a few snapped cables, I knew I finally needed to upgrade to hydraulic.
+THAT BEGINS BELOW |

-conversion from Cable to Hydraulic was completed in 2011.
+My conversion from Cable to Hydraulic was completed in 2011.

 INTRODUCTION OF THE 260 HYDRAULIC MASTER CYLINDER

 This is the Volvo 260 clutch master cylinder I used, Volvo PN 1205729, manufactured by Fag.
-Aftermarket may be available as Centric PN 136.39000.
+An aftermarket MC may be available as Centric PN 136.39000.
 It was used in the manual trans 264 in North America and in all manual trans 240 models in the UK and Australia because they were right hand drive.
 It was still available new when I started buying these parts in 2011.
 It still may be available.
-You might also find them used and I think rebuild kits are still available if you do. ![]() ![]() The inner bore/piston diameter is 19 mm (0.75 inch).
-The hose port is 12 x 1.0 mm Inverted Flare (double flare).
-It uses a hose like this photo. ![]() ![]() |
+Or you might also find them used and I think rebuild kits are still available if you do.
+The inner bore/piston diameter is 19 mm (0.75 inch).
+The hose port on the rear is 12 x 1.0 mm Inverted Flare (double flare).
+This is quite different from the 10 mm Bubble Flare that Volvo used in all brake systems.
+It uses a metal hose like this photo below. |

 |